filecoin-project/FIPs/FIPS/fip-xxxx-v3-hamt.md

 ## Backwards Compatibility

-### A
+### A & C
-This change is consensus breaking because it reduces the gas cost of HAMT Set and possibly Find operations.
-So running HAMT code with this feature will not result in the same state transitions as the existing hamt code.
+These changes are consensus breaking because they reduces the gas cost of HAMT Set and Find operations and AMT Set, Find and ForEach operations .
+So running HAMT and AMT code with this feature will not result in the same state transitions as in the existing protocol.
 Therefore this change requires a network version update.

 ### B
 This change requires modifying the serialized bytes of all HAMT nodes.
 This will require a state tree migration migrating all HAMT data.